ome/omero_searcher/README.md

 * The OMERO.searcher web-app requires direct access to the features store.
 * Multiple simultaneous feature calculation processes will conflict with each other.
-* If images are modified, moved or deleted the feature Content database will become desynchronised.
+* If images are modified, moved or deleted then the feature Content database will become desynchronized.
 If errors occur when performing a search it may be necesssary to run the `Rebuild ContentDB` script.

 Contact